-Reports have surfaced that a direct marketing company called Affinion Group is aggressively pitching accidental death and dismemberment insurance to financial institutions as a “customer appreciation” program.
-Account holders are offered, via mail solicitations associated with their banks, $1,000 in free life insurance, along with an offer for an additional $300,000 in coverage in exchange for a nominal fee.
-Typically, all that the person needs to do to sign up for the insurance offer is to check a box, sign and return the letter.
+Reports have surfaced that a direct marketing company called Affinion Benefits Group (now known as Franklin-Madison Group) is aggressively pitching accidental death and dismemberment insurance to financial institutions as a “customer appreciation” program.
+Account holders are offered, via mail solicitations associated with their banks or credit unions, $1,000 in free life insurance, along with an offer for an additional $300,000 in coverage in exchange for a nominal fee.
+Typically, all the person needs to do to sign up for the insurance offer is to check a box, sign and return the letter.

-The issue here is that these charges for accidental death and dismemberment insurance are inflated, with a large portion of the premium payment going back to Affinion in commissions.
-For instance, where you could get an individual policy for $1.50 for $100,000 in coverage, this insurance coverage often levies an $11 payment for the same coverage.
+The issue here is that these charges for accidental death and dismemberment insurance may be inflated, with a large portion of the premium payment potentially going back to Affinion/Franklin-Madison in commissions.
+For instance, where you could get an individual policy for $1.50 for $100,000 in coverage, this insurance often levies an $11 payment for the same coverage.

 How Would I Know If I’ve Been Charged?

-If you can’t remember whether you signed up for accidental death insurance – this scheme has reportedly been going on for years – your best course of action is to check your bank and credit card statements.
-The premium payments are charged automatically to your credit card or debited from your bank account; you wouldn’t have received a bill for the coverage.
+If you can’t remember whether you signed up for accidental death insurance – this scheme has reportedly been going on for years – your best course of action is to check your bank or credit union statements.
+The premium payments are automatically debited from your account; you wouldn’t have received a bill for the coverage.

 It’s likely that the charge comes from the insurance company itself.
-And, it’s believed that the following companies have partnered with Affinion in the past:
+And, it’s believed that the following companies have partnered with Affinion and Franklin-Madison in the past: